MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-cust-migration.md

 # required metadata

 title: Dynamics 365 Human Resources customer migration to the finance and operations infrastructure
-description: This article describes customer's Dynamics 365 Human Resources migration to the finance and operations infrastructure.
+description: This article describes customer migration of Microsoft Dynamics 365 Human Resources to the finance and operations infrastructure.
 author: twheeloc
 ms.date: 10/25/2022
 ms.topic: article